microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ### Landing zone in Enterprise-Scale for Power Platform

-A landing zone (environment) is where pro devs and citizen devs can confidently develop and run their business applications, that accounts for:
+A landing zone (environment) is where professional developers and citizen developers can confidently develop and run their business applications, that accounts for:

 * Scale
 * Security